slowjams/Pro-ASP.NET-Core-Identity/zzzz3-Intro to Identity.md

 //------------------------------Ʌ

 //-------------------------------------V
-public class DemoExternalAuthController : Controller  // demonstrate external authentication, you can consider it as Google Auth Service
+public class DemoExternalAuthController : Controller  // runs on http://localhost:5000 (supporse to run in different domain) with the web app that runs ExternalAuthHandler
-{
+{                                                     // you can consider it as Google Auth Service
     private static string expectedID = "MyClientID";
     private static string expectedSecret = "MyClientSecret";
     private static List<UserRecord> users = new List<UserRecord> {  // simulate gmail account